kkuba91/uModbus/README.md

 [![Language: Python](https://img.shields.io/badge/python-%3E%3D3.7-blue)](https://github.com/kkuba91/uModbus)

 # uModbus
-#### Micro Modbus class for workshop experiments - free, unfortunately bugged yet :) but in development.
+#### Micro Modbus class for workshop experiments - free, unfortunately bugged yet :) but in development (Registers should work).

 ##### The standard implemented with model from: https://www.simplymodbus.ca/  (website and content Copyright © 2020 Simply Modbus).

-##### Tested in about 30% with Modbus Slave from: https://www.modbustools.com/  (tool and website content Copyright © 2020 Witte Software).
+##### Tested in about 30% by pytest and Modbus Slave from: https://www.modbustools.com/  (tool and website content Copyright © 2020 Witte Software).

 Modbus TCP standard is relatively easy.
 In some commisionings still in use by many measurement devices (but not only - control devices uses it too).
 That is why it is good to know rules.